Nextiva / Blog / VoIP

 🔲 List requirements you need from your phone system

-To pick the right business phone service for you, start with a list of what you need so you can later match it to a provider that offers those features.
+When choosing a business phone service, start with a list of what you need so you can match it to a provider that offers those features.
+For instance:

 • The number of lines and extensions: How many employees do you have that need their own phone line?
 What about departments and specific phone extensions for each?

-• Must-have communication features: Consider national and international minutes, HD phone calls, auto attendant, call routing, voicemail features, call screening and recording, call forwarding, and custom music on hold.
+• Must-have communication features: Consider national and international minutes, HD phone calls, auto attendant, call routing, voicemail features, call screening and recording, call forwarding, and custom hold music.

-• Business tool integration: List types of tools and specific providers you want to integrate with your new phone system.
-For example, if you need a CRM integration, note whether that’s Salesforce, HubSpot, or something else.
-Take the same approach with helpdesk, productivity, and collaboration tools.
+• Business tool integration: What types of tools and specific providers do you want to integrate with your new phone system?
+Important ones might be: CRM, helpdesk, productivity, or collaboration tools.

 🔲 Determine your budget and the costs you’ll incur

-The migration to a cloud phone system, a.k.a. the setup itself, won’t be a big expense.
-You don’t need hours of a technician’s time.
+Setting up a cloud phone system won’t be a big expense of money or time.
 With most providers, all you need is your vendor to provide you with your account details and either port your existing numbers over or create new ones.

 If you don’t have these already, here’s what might add to your VoIP costs: a quality broadband connection, Ethernet ports, adaptors, and IP phones (if you need them).